How Allen FD describes the problem.

 Allen FD has treated research and innovation as a departmental commitment for years, a long lineage of looking for what doesn’t exist yet.
 When the department couldn’t find a training environment that matched the problem, Allen City Council approved the development of the ARIES program in the spring of 2022.
 The first version rolled out the following summer.

 SmokeStack Studios formed in 2023 and the partnership moved with it, without a gap.
-Development happened in weekly cycles, with Allen firefighters and officers at the console giving feedback every iteration.
+Development happened in weekly cycles, with Allen firefighters and officers giving feedback every iteration.
 The structures and scenarios in the library were built under Allen’s guidance on what a realistic structure fire actually looks and behaves like, so the drills felt like the calls crews were going to run.

 - 2009